 AVL Tree Template

 I have written a C++ template that encodes the AVL Tree algorithms in a very flexible way.
 To check it out, click here.
 This, plus instrusive singly and doubly linked list and hash table templates are available (with MIT open source license) here.

 I have also written an equivalent "generic package" in straight C. (Or, download a zip file with the HTML documentation and source files.)
 It would be fairly straightforward to use this generic package to create a facility in C that would be analogous to the map/set templates in the C++ Standard Template Library (where items are copied into the container instead of linked in, and the container allocates memory from the heap to hold the copies).
 Used by heap memory manager above and by Minix .

-Both of these AVL Tree implementations are dedicated to the Public Domain.
+The AVL Tree implementations are dedicated to the Public Domain.
 (I can provide it under an MIT license if need be.)

 Here is a chess program that I wrote for MS-DOS back in the mid 90s:

 description zip file with MS-DOS executable zip file with MS-DOS source code port to UNIX xterm

 This program acts really stupid in end-games when it has two pieces and the opponent only has their king.

 I have not managed to beat the program (with any reasonable look-ahead enabled).
 But I am a lousy chess player.
 For those who have beaten it, I’d love it if you sent me the move sequence and what command line parameters you used at startup.
 Let me know if I can make public the move sequence and/or your name.